klees/ILIAS/docs/documentation/input-processing.md

-To express the constraints on inputs to the system, a declarative approach or EDSL is the right choice, since it allows the developer to focus on the task of choosing his constraints on the input without being bothered by the question how a check may be conducted.
+To express the constraints on inputs to the system, a declarative approach or EDSL is the right choice, since it allows the developer to focus on the task of choosing his constraints on the input without being bothered by the question of how a check may be conducted.
 For readers of her code, a well crafted set of tools to express constraints will simplify to understand which data should be discarded and why.
-The imperative part, how the checks are performed, then can moved to a location common for all components and be put under extra scrutiny.
+The imperative part, how the checks are performed, then can be moved to a location common for all components and be put under extra scrutiny.
 This will free developers as well as reviewers of the question if constraints actually work as desired.